sasagawa888/eisl/README.md

 ```
 (load "wiringpi.o")
 ```
-please see exsample code "led.lsp"
+please see the example code "led.lsp"

-"wiringpi.lsp" is source code of wiringpi.o.
+"wiringpi.lsp" is the source code of wiringpi.o.

 ```
 EISL <==================================> C